Third quantization with Hartree approximation for open-system bosonic transport: Examples

 \subsection{Bosonic SSH-Hubbard model}

 Here we investigate the rectification of the SSH-Hubbard model with alternating hopping coefficient $t_1$ and $t_2$ and uniform onsite coupling constant $U$ when the hopping coefficients $t_1$ and $t_2$ are swapped.
 In the following, we consider even lattice sites, so the last hopping term is the same as the first.
 The hopping coefficients of the forward configuration has the following profile [$t_{2},t_{1},\cdots,t_{1},t_{2}$], and the reverse configuration has [$t_{1},t_{2},\cdots,t_{2},t_{1}$].
+Explicitly, the BHM Hamiltonian~\eqref{eq:H} becomes $H_{SSH-H}=-\sum_{i=1}^{L/2-1}(t_a c^{\dagger}_{2i-1}c_{2i}+t_bc^{\dagger}_{2i}c_{2i+1}+H.c.)+U\sum_i n_i n_i$ with $(t_a,t_b)=(t_2,t_1)$ ($(t_a,t_b)=(t_1,t_2)$) for the forward (reverse) configuration.
 Similar to the study of interaction induced diode effect, we also use Eq.~\eqref{eq:rect} to define the rectification as the ratio of the steady-state currents from the forward and reverse configurations.
 Different from the diode effect due to inhomogeneous interactions studied previously, here the two reservoirs are not swapped.

-Fig.~\ref{fig:sshvinter} shows the rectification ratio $R$ of the SSH-Hubbard model from the QuTiP simulation with $L=4$ and $M=6$ and 3rd Q with Hartree approximation with $L=4, 10$ as a function of $U/t_1$.
+Fig.~\ref{fig:sshvinter} shows the rectification ratio $R$ of the SSH-Hubbard model from the 3rd Q with Hartree approximation with $L=4, 10, 1000$ as a function of $U/t_1$.
 The number densities of the reservoirs are $N_\mathcal{L}=0$ and $N_\mathcal{R}=1$, respectively.
-For the small size with $L=4$, the results from QuTiP and 3rd Q within $U/t_1 <1$ are relatively close.
+We also show the small-system result from the QuTiP simulation with $L=4$ and $M=6$.
+For the small size with $L=4$, the results from QuTiP and 3rd Q with Hartree approximation in the regime with $U/t_1 <1$ are relatively close, again establishing the reliability of the latter.
 The deviation when $U/t_1 >1$ only offers qualitative indications because the Hartree approximation may not hold there.
-When we compare the $L=4$ and $L=10$ results from the 3rd Q with Hartree approximation, they both show increasing $R$ with $U/t_1$ when $U/t_1 < 1$.
+When we compare the $L=4$, $L=10$, and $L=1000$ results from the 3rd Q with Hartree approximation, they both show increasing $R$ with $U/t_1$ when $U/t_1 < 1$.
 However, their behavior differ in the strongly interacting regime when $U/t_1 >1$.
 Moreover, the value of $R$ decreases with $L$ when $U/t_1 < 1$ but increases with $L$ when $U/t_1 >1$.
+In the weakly interacting regime, the overlap between $L=10$ and $L=1000$ further demonstrates convergence towards the thermodynamic limit.
 We also caution that rectification due to a swap of the alternating hopping coefficients can survive in the noninteracting SSH model as shown in Fig.~\ref{fig:sshvinter}, and a possible explanation will be given later.